igr/ether/README.md

 Having single-threaded pipe execution is a big deal, as it simplifies the state handling.
 We don't need to worry about the concurrent state changes.
 Realm allows parallel execution of the pipes in different realms.

-⭐️ Realm is distributed, spread over the nodes.
+⭐️ Realm is distributed, i.e. realms may spread over the nodes.
+You may simply deploy realms on different nodes, allowing each node to handle a different realm (in single-threaded fashion).

 ## Ether ♒